4 (New York City Subway service): Recent changes

-On November 17, 2019, New York City Transit cut weekday evening 3, 4 and 5 service in order to accommodate planned subway work.
-This change, which was approved by the MTA Board on June 27, 2019, started late night 4 service to New Lots Avenue, an hour earlier, at 10:30 p.m. instead of 11:30 p.m., replacing 3 service, which was cut back to Times Square–42nd Street.
-These changes in service were expected to save the agency $900,000 annually.
+On November 17, 2019, New York City Transit made adjustments to weekday evening 3, 4, and 5 service in order to accommodate planned subway work.
+Late night 4 service to New Lots Avenue started an hour earlier, at 10:30 p.m. instead of 11:30 p.m., replacing 3 service, which was cut back to Times Square–42nd Street.
+This change, which was approved by the MTA Board on June 27, 2019, was expected to save the agency $900,000 annually.

 Route

 Service pattern

 The following table shows the lines used by the 4, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.

+In film and literature

+The 4 train is featured prominently in the 2025 Spike Lee film, Highest 2 Lowest.